 BROTH OPTIONS FOR FRENCH ONION SOUP

 You have several broth options when making French onion soup:

 - Beef Broth – this would be the standard broth used in this soup recipe and is a great option if that is what you have in your pantry

 - Beef Stock – this is pretty much the halfway step between broth and bone broth.
 Based on how stock is made, it is generally thicker and has more protein, vitamins, and minerals than broth.

 - Beef Bone Broth – this is the type of broth I’ve recommended for your homemade French onion soup because it adds a lot of additional protein to your dish, as well as collagen and all kinds of nutrients.
 Because of this, bone broth French onion soup is much heartier, making it more sustaining!
 I like and use this beef bone broth.

 OVERVIEW: HOW TO MAKE FRENCH ONION SOUP

-Add liquid: Add wine and scrape the bottom of the pan with a wooden spoon to deglaze.
-Add bone broth and simmer for about 10 minutes.
+- Add liquid: Deglaze your pan by adding the wine and scraping the bottom of the pan with a wooden spoon.
+Then add in the bone broth and simmer for about 10 minutes.
 Add additional salt and pepper to taste